parosen/Geo-SInC/EarthScope2023/4.2_Tropo_Ionosphere+Split_Spectrum/README.md

 # Tropo + Ionosphere + Split Spectrum
-2022 InSAR Processing and Time-Series Analysis for Geophysical Applications: ISCE, ARIA-Tools, and MintPy

-Instructors: Heresh Fattahi, Eric Fielding, Gareth Funning, Alex Lewandowski, Franz Meyer, Paul Rosen, Simran Sangha, Forrest William, Zhang Yunjun

-TA’s: Niloufar Abolfathian, Becca Bussard, Brett Buzzanga, Emre Havazali

-ISCE Version: v2.6

-MintPy Version: v1.4.1

-Resource: stripmapApp_ionosphere.ipynb, Tropo.ipynb
+**Resource:**

++ Ionosphere/stripmapApp_ionosphere.ipynb
++ Troposphere/Tropo.ipynb

-Expected Outcome: Develop and understanding of the typical signatures of the troposphere and ionosphere in InSAR data, its spatial and temporal variability, wavelength dependence (or not), ways to estimate or model, and expected improvements.
+**Expected Outcome:** Develop and understanding of the typical signatures of the troposphere and ionosphere in InSAR data, its spatial and temporal variability, wavelength dependence (or not), ways to estimate or model, and expected improvements.

-Assessment: Execute the self-directed notebook and inspect the result
+**Assessment:** Execute the self-directed notebook and inspect the result